 Our fellowship programs offer prestigious placements for newly minted lawyers, while providing invaluable services for North Carolinians in need.
 All fellowships are contingent upon the availability of funding.
+Annual salary is $45,000 for all fellowships starting in 2019.

 The Clifton W. Everett Sr. Community Lawyer Fellowship, established in 1992, offers one-year staff attorney positions for recent law school graduates who are committed to serving low-income North Carolinians in rural areas.